simon-cybersec/simon-cybersec.github.io/_posts/2022-10-16-Creating-a-bootable-USB-drive.md

 ### Using the GUI program Etcher

-Etcher is a tool for flashing USB drives and SD cards.
+Etcher is a tool for flashing USB drives or SD cards and is available for Linux/Windows/Mac.
 It takes care that you don't override the hard drive.
 Download it from [the official website](https://www.balena.io/etcher/).

 One file will be downloaded.
 In my case it is named balenaEtcher-1.7.9-x64.AppImage.
 First make it executable by typing: